Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Equilibrium Propagation: From static to time-varying input

-The model used for the machine learning task is the implicit function $\btheta \mapsto \hat{\bs}(\btheta, 0)$ defined by the free variational problem $\partial_{\hat{\bs}} E(\hat{\bs}, \btheta, \bx_0) = \mathbf{0}$, and the learning objective is to minimize the cost $C(\hat{\bs}(\btheta, 0), \by_0)$ by finding the gradient $\dd_{\btheta} C(\hat{\bs}(\btheta, 0), \by_0)$.
-The fundamental result of EP states that this gradient can be computed using:
+The model used for the machine learning task is the implicit function $\btheta \mapsto {\bs}^{0}(\btheta)$ defined by the free variational problem $\partial_{{\bs}} E({\bs}, \btheta, \bx_0) = \mathbf{0}$, and the learning objective is to minimize the cost $C({\bs}^{0}(\btheta), \by_0)$ by finding the gradient $\dd_{\btheta} C({\bs}^{0}(\btheta), \by_0)$.
+The fundamental result of EP states that this gradient can be computed using \citep{scellierDeepLearningTheory2021}

-This suggests a two-phase procedure for gradient estimation via a finite difference method, illustrated in Figure~\ref{fig:ep-learning}A. \begin{enumerate} \item \textbf{Free phase:} Compute the output value of the implicit function $\hat{\bs}(\btheta, 0)$ (\textbf{black} $\boldsymbol{\times}$) by finding a minimum of the energy function $E(\hat{\bs}, \btheta, \bx_0)$ (\textbf{black} curve). \item \textbf{Nudged phase:} Compute the output value of the implicit function $\hat{\bs}(\btheta, \beta)$ ({\textbf{blue} $\cdot$}) for a small positive value of $\beta$ by finding a slightly perturbed minimum of the augmented energy $E_\beta(\hat{\bs}, \btheta, \bx_0, \by_0)$ ({\textbf{blue}} curve). \end{enumerate} Note that multiple nudged phases with opposite nudging strength ($\pm\beta$) may be needed to reduce the bias of EP-based gradient estimation \cite{laborieux2021scaling}.
-In practice, these implicit function values may be found with \emph{any} root finding algorithm.
-As done in many past works \cite{scellierEquilibriumPropagationBridging2017,meulemans2022least}, we pick \emph{gradient descent dynamics over the energy function} as an example here -- simple fixed-point iteration \cite{laborieux2021scaling,laborieux2022holomorphic,scellier2023energy} or coordinate descent \cite{scellier2024fast} may also be used depending on the models at use.
-In the free phase ($\beta = 0$), the system evolves according to (Figure~\ref{fig:ep-learning}B, \textbf{black} curve):
+This suggests a two-phase procedure for gradient estimation via a finite difference method, illustrated in Figure~\ref{fig:ep-learning}A: \begin{enumerate} \item \textbf{Free phase:} Compute the output value of the implicit function ${\bs}^{0}(\btheta)$ (black cross $\boldsymbol{\times}$) by finding a minimum of the energy function $E({\bs}, \btheta, \bx_0)$ (black curve). \item \textbf{Nudged phase:} Compute the output value of the implicit function ${\bs}^{\beta}(\btheta)$ ({ blue dot}) for a small positive value of $\beta$ by finding a slightly perturbed minimum of the augmented energy $E_\beta({\bs}, \btheta, \bx_0, \by_0)$ ({ blue curve}). \end{enumerate} Note that multiple nudged phases with opposite nudging strength ($\pm\beta$) may be needed to reduce the bias of EP-based gradient estimation~\cite{laborieux2021scaling}.
+In practice, these implicit function values can be found with a properly chosen root finding algorithm.
+As done in many past works~\cite{scellierEquilibriumPropagationBridging2017,meulemans2022least}, we pick gradient descent dynamics over the energy function as an example here.
+Simple fixed-point iteration~\cite{laborieux2021scaling,laborieux2022holomorphic,scellier2023energy} or coordinate descent~\cite{scellier2024fast} may also be used depending on the models in use.
+In the free phase ($\beta = 0$), the system evolves according to (Figure~\ref{fig:ep-learning}B, black curve):

-until convergence to $\hat{\bs}(\btheta, 0)$, i.e., $\lim_{t \to \infty} \hat{\bs}_t = \hat{\bs}(\btheta, 0)$.
-This temporal evolution is shown as the \textbf{black} curve in Figure~\ref{fig:ep-learning}B. In the nudged phase ($\beta > 0$), starting from the free equilibrium, the system follows (Figure~\ref{fig:ep-learning}B, {\textbf{blue}} dotted curve):
+until convergence to ${\bs}^{0}(\btheta)$, i.e., $\lim_{t \to \infty} {\bs}_t = {\bs}^{0}(\btheta)$.
+This temporal evolution is shown as the black curve in Figure~\ref{fig:ep-learning}B. In the nudged phase ($\beta > 0$), starting from the free equilibrium, the system follows (Figure~\ref{fig:ep-learning}B, {blue dotted curve}):